Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_sysops_associate.md

 ## EC2 - Instance Purchasing Options
+* **Tenancy** defines how EC2 instances are distributed across physical hardware and affect pricing
+* purchase options include:
+    * **On-Demand Instances** - short workload, predictable pricing, pay by second
+        * billing per second after first minute for Linux or Windows
+        * billing per hour for other OS
+        * *highest cost* but no *upfront payment*
+        * best if:
+            * *short* workload
+            * *uninterrupted* workload
+            * *cant predict* application behavior
+    * **Reserved** (1 & 3 years)
+        * types:
+            * **Reservecd Instances** - long workloads
+            * **Convertible Reserved Instances** - long workloads with flexible instances
+        * Up to 72% discount compared to On-demand
+        * reserve specific instance attributes (Type, Region, Tenancy, OS)
+        * the higher the *reservation period* the higher the discount
+        * *payment options* - no upfront, partial upfront, all upfront
+        * *scope* - region or zonal
+        * can buy and sell in the `Reserved Instance Marketplace`
+        * best for:
+            * steady-state usage applications (like DB)
+    * **Savings Plan** (1 & 3 years) - commitment to an amount of usage
+        * discount based on long-term usage
+        * commit to a type of usage (like $/hour for 1 or 3 years)
+        * usage beyond Saving Plans is billed at On-Demand price
+        * **locked** to *instance family* and *AWS region*
+        * **flexible** across *instance size*, *os*, *tenancy*(Host, Dedicated, Default)
+    * **Spot Instances** - short workloads, can lose instances (less reliable)
+        * up to 90% disount compared to on-demand
+        * can lose at any point of time if your `max spot price` is less then `current spot price`
+            * in this scenario can choose to stop or terminate instance with a 2 minutes grace period
+        * *most cost-efficient* instances
+        * useful for workloads that are *resilient to failure* like:
+            * *batch jobs*
+            * *data analysis*
+            * *image processing*
+            * *distributed workkloads*
+            * *workloads with flexible start and end time*
+        * *not suitable* for critical jobs or databases
+    * **Dedicated Hosts** - book an entire **physical server**, control instance placement
+        * physical server with EC2 capacity fully dedicated to your use
+        * allows addressing *compliance requirements* and *existing server-bound software licenses*(per-socket, per-core, per-VM software licenses)
+        * purchasing options: *On-demand*, *Reserved (No Upfront, Partial Upfront, All Upfront)*
+        * characteristics:
+            * enables the use of dedicated physical servers
+            * per host billing
+            * visibility of sockets, cores, host ID
+            * affinity between a host and instance
+            * targeted or automatic instance placement
+            * add capacity using an allocation request
+    * **Dedicated Instances** - no other customers will share your hardware
+        * runs on **hardware* that is dedicated to you, but may share it with other instances you control
+        * you have no control over instance placement
+        * per instance billing (subject to 2$ per region fee)
+    * **Capacity Reservations** - reserve capacity in a specific AZ for any duration
+        * reserve On-Demand instances capacity in an AZ for any duration
+        * always have access to that capacity
+        * pay hourly rates even if you dont use it
+        * *not time commitment* and *no billing discounts*
+        * sutiable for *short-term uninterrupted workloads* that need to be in a specific AZ

 ## EC2 - Spot Instances & Spot Fleets
+* **Spot Instances** - short workloads, can lose instances (less reliable)
+    * up to 90% disount compared to on-demand
+    * can lose at any point of time if your `max spot price` is less then `current spot price`
+        * in this scenario can choose to stop or terminate instance with a 2 minutes grace period
+    * *most cost-efficient* instances
+    * useful for workloads that are *resilient to failure* like:
+        * *batch jobs*
+        * *data analysis*
+        * *image processing*
+        * *distributed workkloads*
+        * *workloads with flexible start and end time*
+    * *not suitable* for critical jobs or databases
+    * a **spot request** consists of:
+        * max price
+        * desired number of instances
+        * launch specification
+        * request type -> one-time | persistent
+        * valid from
+        * valid until
+* **Spot Fleets** - set of Spot Instance + optional On-Demand Instances
+    * will try to meet the target capacity with price constraints
+    * define possible launch pools: `instance type`, `OS`, `AZ`
+    * can have multiple launch pools (flee can choose)
+    * stop launching instances when cap reached or max cost
+    * strategies to allocate Spot Instances:
+        * `lowerPrice`: from the pool with lowest price (cost optimization, short workload)
+        * `diversified`: distributed across all pools (good for availability, long workloads)
+        * `capacityOptimized`: pool with optimal capacity for the number of instances
+    * benefit: Allows us to automatically request Spot Instances with the lowest price

 ## Burstable Instances

 ## Elastic IPs
+* `Elastic IP` -> allows setting a fixed public IPv4 IP to an EC2 instance
+    * wont change as long as you dont delete it
+    * can attach to one instance at a time
+    * allows masking the failure of an instance by rapidly remapping the address
+    * can only have 5 Elastic IP in your account (can ask AWS to increase)
+    * avoid using Elastic IP:
+        * often reflect poor architectural decisions
+        * instead -> use random public IP and register a DNS name to it
+        * can also use load balancer and not use public IP at all

 ## Cloudwatch Metrics for EC2

 ## CloudWatch - Unified CloudWatch Agent
+* need to run on EC2 or on-premises to push log files to CloudWatch
+* EC2 must have IAM permission to do this
+* comes in two flavors:
+    * **CloudWatch Logs Agent**
+        * old version
+        * only sends to CloudWatch Logs
+    * **CloudWatch Unified Agent**
+        * new version
+        * collect additional system-level metrics (RAM, processes, etc..)
+            * `CPU` - active / guest / idle / system / user / steal
+            * `Disk metrics` - free / used / total, Disk IO -> writes / reades / bytes / iops
+            * `RAM` - free / inactive / used / total / cached
+            * `Netstat` - TCP, UDP connection count / net packets / bytes
+            * `Processes` -  total / dead / bloqued / idle / running / sleep
+            * `Swap Space` - free / used / used %
+        * collect logs and send to CloudWatch logs
+        * centralized configuration using SSM Parameter Store
+    * out-of-the box metrics for EC2 -> disk, CPU, network (high level)

 ## EC2 - Instance Status Checks

 ## EC2 - Hibernate
+* operations on instances:
+    * `stop` -> the data on disk (EBS) is kept intact in the next start
+    * `terminate` -> any EBS volumes (root) also set-up to be destroyed is lost
+    * `start` -> OS boots, EC2 User Data script is run, app starts, caches get warmed up -> can take time
+* **EC2 Hibernate** - the in-memory (RAM) state is preserved
+    * instance boot is much faster
+    * under the hood -> RAM state is written to a file in the root EBS volume
+    * root EBS volume must be encrypted, not instance store and large
+    * use cases: long running processing, saving the RAM state, services that take time to initialize
+    * *supported instance families*: C3, C4, C5, I3, M3, M4, R3, R4, T2, T3
+    * instance RAM size must be less than 150 GB
+    * not supported for bare metal instances
+    * **supported AMI**: Amazon Linux 2, Linux AMI, Ubuntu, RHEL, CentOS, Windows
+    * available in `On-Demand`, `Reserved`, `Spot` instances
+    * instance cannot be hibernated for more than `60 days`

 &nbsp;
 # AMI - Amazon Machine Image
+* **AMI** - **Amazon Machine Image** - *customization* of an EC2 instance:
+    * add own software. configuration, OS, monitoring
+    * faster boot thx to pre-packaged software
+* region specific and can be copied across regions
+* you can launch EC2 instances from:
+    * *A public AMI* - provided by AWS
+    * *Your own AMI* - you make and maintain them
+    * *AWS Marketplace AMI* - an AMI someone else made and potentially sells
+* you can:
+    * build an AMI from an existing EC2 instance(which creates EBS snapshot)
+* **Instantiating Applications Quickly**
+    * **Golden AMI** - an AMI that serves as a bootstrap for all EC2 instances you use within a logical group(like for ECS Cluster, or ASG), contain all applications, OS dependencies etc
+    * **Bootstrap using User Data** - good for dynamic configurations like database URL
+    * **Hybrid** - mix Golden AMI and User Data to setup a fleet of EC2 instances quickly and reliably

 ## AMI - No Reboot Option